 from $5 per month

-The former was probably about right for small businesses but a tad out of reach for freelancers and solo creators.
+The legacy pricing was probably about right for small businesses but a tad out of reach for freelancers and solo creators.
+A free account exists but is limited.

 Registered non-profits receive a 50% discount on all Buffer plans - nice touch!

-Buffer is as intuitive and reliable as they come, focusing on the tools needed to whip any team into shape to relentlessly and efficiently posting on all platforms with minimum fuss.
-Priceless for many brands who are either too passive on social or still find themselves jumping between the individual platforms.
+Buffer is as intuitive and reliable as they come, focusing on the tools needed to whip any team into shape to relentlessly and efficiently posting on all social media platforms with minimum fuss.
+Priceless good social habits.
+Great for anyone who is either too passive on social or still jumping between multiple accounts and social media sites.
 Far better to collaborate, schedule and review in one place.
 Buffer coaches you towards becoming a more prolific and proficient poster, with the insights you’ll need to reasonate and grow your brand.

 I’m a huge fan of MeetEdgar’s recurring post feature and the ability to generate many variants of a tweet, so it has my money for now.
-However, the two combined can be very powerful.
+However, the two are a strong combo for bigger business accounts.

 Buffer’s Help Centre has fielded just about every question over the years so is a great resource.
 It’s backed up by very responsive support on social (of course!) or email.

-An underrated bonus of becoming a user is the Buffer Community – a place to chat with other social addicts, exchange ideas and strategies, and improve your craft.
-The community is open and supportive, so whatever level you’re at, you’ll be growing together.
+An underrated bonus of becoming a paid user is the Buffer Community – a place to chat with other social addicts, exchange ideas, hone your social media strategy, and improve your craft.
+The community is open and supportive, so whatever level you’re at, you can grow together.
+The Buffer Marketing Library gets a shout out too - it’s bursting with tips and tricks to help you master the trade.

 All of the above are available on all plans, even Free.